-Our younger students, from JK to grade 6, follow the IB Primary Years Programme (IB PYP), while our grades 7-10 follow the Middle Years Programme (MYP).
-In grades 11 and 12, our students continue on with the Ontario OSSD curriculum, all the while taking full advantage of the higher-order thinking skills and rigorous preparation gleaned from completing the IB MYP.
-We also offer the services of an Ontario Ministry of Education licensed daycare: AcadeKidz.
+Our younger students, from JK to grade 6 follow the IB Primary Years Programme (IB PYP), while our students in grades 7 and 8 follow our Pre-Secondary School Programme or PSSP (formerly referred to as the Middle Years Programme).
+In grades 9 to 12, our students continue on with the Ontario Secondary School Diploma (OSSD) curriculum, all the while taking full advantage of the higher-order thinking skills and rigorous preparation gleaned from completing the our PSSP.

 This wide range of ages is no accident.
-We’ve said it before; at Acadecap, we’re a village.
-We therefore consider it important to encourage the mingling of different age groups, especially when it comes to daily intra-curriculars like Math, Coding, Jiu-Jitsu, Violin, Skiing, Visual Arts, Waterpolo, where ability and age don’t necessarily follow in lock-step.
-The result is a convivial atmosphere that one might be hard-pressed to witness in other schools.
+At Acadecap, we are a village.
+We therefore consider it important to encourage the mingling of different age groups, especially when it comes to daily intra-curriculars like Math, Coding, Jiu-Jitsu, Violin, Skiing, Visual Arts, Waterpolo, where ability and age do not necessarily follow in lock-step.
+The result is a convivial atmosphere that one might be hard pressed to witness in other schools.

-Our breadth of extra-curriculars offers plenty of opportunities for students to get to know each other outside the classroom.
-The same can be said of our after-school activities.
-From Chess Club to Coding Club, AcadeCap is an educational one-stop shop which proves extremely convenient for parents, while giving students the chance to explore their interests, and advance their academic careers at their own pace.
+Our breadth of extra-curriculars offers plenty of opportunity for students to get to know each other outside the classroom.
+The same can be said of our after-school and lunch-time activities.
+From drama to Chess, from TedTalk to Coding, AcadeCap is an educational one-stop shop which proves extremely convenient for parents, while giving students the chance to explore their interests, and advance their academic careers at their own pace.